Chapter 5 – Chemical Equilibrium

 5.2-3.
 Changing the Volume

 Changing the volume changes the pressures of the gases, and Le Châtelier's Principle states that an equilibrium mixture reacts to counteract the change.
 At constant temperature, the only way to change the pressure is to change the number of moles of gas.
 Consequently, equilibrium mixtures react so as to increase the number of moles of gas when the volume of the mixture is increased or decrease the number of moles of gas when the volume is decreased.
-Changing the volume changes both the pressures and the concentrations of the gases, which changes Q. The change in Q depends upon Δng in such a way that the same conclusions are drawn from Q and K considerations as with Le Châtelier's Principle.
+Changing the volume changes both the pressures and the concentrations of the gases, which changes Q. The change in Q depends upon Δng in such a way that the same conclusions are drawn from Q and K considerations as with Le Châtelier's Principle.5.2-4.
+Changing the Temperature

 .